 A thoughtful estate plan gives your family clarity.
 It answers who will inherit, who will care for children, and who will step in when needed.

 Both Lady Bird Deeds and Texas Transfer on Death Deeds (TODDs) are essentially beneficiary designations for your real estate.
-Both Lady Bird Deeds and Texas Transfer on Death Deeds (TODDs) allow property owners to transfer
+Both Lady Bird Deeds and Texas Transfer on Death Deeds (TODDs) allow property owners to transfer real estate to

 For most Americans, federal estate taxes will never be a concern.
 Under current law, the federal estate tax exemption is $15 million per person in 2026.
 For married couples, that means up to $30 million